tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 |PLAYER_NAME| listens for a moment.
 Someone is moving around the house.

-.. property:: DRAMA.prompt Type a command or just Return to continue.
+.. property:: DRAMA.prompt Type a command to continue.
 .. property:: DRAMA.state 2

 Shiver